LuShenJ/PyEMILI/README.rst

 You can install PyEMILI by downloading the source code:

-Step 1: Download the code file from release
+Step 1: Download the code file from Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Step 2: Compile with pip